 Editor’s note: This article was written before the Centers for Disease Control and Prevention called for a pause on the use of the Johnson & Johnson COVID-19 vaccine on April 13.
 The pause was recommended to allow for further investigation into a rare but serious blood clotting condition that occurred in six women after they received the vaccine.
+On April 23, CDC advisers recommended that use of the J&J vaccine restart, with a label stating the risk of the condition.

 Ninety percent of adults in America will be eligible for a COVID-19 vaccine by April 19, according to the White House.
 This means that millions of people will have the chance to line up for their shot in less than three weeks.
 But what remains to be seen is how many eligible people will take that chance.